What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

 A corneal specialist is a surgeon.
 What you need is someone to monitor the status of your dystrophy.
 We will carry out regular eye examinations to detect changes in your cornea’s health before you experience discomfort and feel the need to contact a specialist.

 At Giddens Optometry we have the knowledge and technology to monitor your eye health closely.
 Many patients are astonished at the level of diagnostic equipment and the extent of examinations at our practice.
-With early detection, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.
+With early detection, Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham can prescribe whatever treatment is necessary at any time or refer you to a corneal specialist, who we keep updated.

 Also, at Giddens Optometry we are trained in fitting specialty contact lenses and can evaluate whether scleral lenses are the ideal choice for your condition.
 We will conduct all the necessary eye exams, such as the exact mapping and measuring of your cornea’s surface, and provide you with the best lenses for optimal comfort and clear vision.Our practice serves patients from Georgetown, Limehouse, Acton, and Halton Hills, Ontario and surrounding communities.